How Does Poverty Affect Children?

 Children living in poverty don’t have that experience.
 Their world is not a kind, caring place.
 In their world, they struggle to survive.

 Growing up in poverty injures a child’s emotional and physical well-being.
-When healthy child development is hampered, we see a host of long-term effects.
+When early childhood development is hampered, we see a host of long-term effects.

 Children living in poverty are more likely to develop chronic illnesses, due to a lack of adequate nutrition and health care early in life.
 Anxiety, fear, and a lack of self-confidence can keep them from pursuing new opportunities.
 If they are abused or taken advantage of, they often don’t have the skills or resources to speak up for themselves, and can easily be ignored, which leads to more abuse.